 Humboldt State University students elected Yadira Cruz as their 2019-2020 Associated Students President.
 The results were announced on Monday, April 29.

-Born in Riverside, California, and of Mexican descent, Cruz is a first generation college student using her experience of various community outreach programs in hopes to better serve students of HSU.
+Born in East Los Angeles, California, and of Mexican descent, Cruz is a first generation college student using her experience of various community outreach programs in hopes to better serve students of HSU.
 During her freshman year of college, she was in the Criminology and Justice Studies club and also worked as an HSU Orientation Ambassador.
 In her junior year she spent time volunteering for Sofia Pereira’s political campaign where she did everything from phone banking to canvassing in Arcata.

 Editor’s Note: The responses have been shortened for clarity and size.

 Q: Why did you decide to run?